03 Apr 2019

 Unfortunately, what I am finding is that we are collecting all of this operations data, but many operators are not taking advantage of the information at their fingertips.
 In some cases, managers and owners do not even know it's available to them.

-Today’s state of the art management software programs can show you the trends of how many customers are on automatic payment or pay online.
+Today’s state of the art management software programs can show you the data trends of how many customers are on automatic payment or pay online.
 You can determine how many people are paying by cash, check or debit credit cards and whether or not that trend is changing.
 A significant shift, for example, in the number of people no longer paying by credit card could indicate a negative change in local community economics.

 Another critical data point in operations is delinquency.
 Staying on top of the customers who are making late payments will be vital to the future success of the business.
 Yes, it’s extra income.
 However, the impact and burden late customers represent for managers is costly to you and your business.